asdf-vm/asdf/docs/contribute/core.md

 ::: tip

-**Add tests!** - Please add new tests to cover new code paths before you create a Pull Request.
+**Add tests!** - Tests are **required** for new features and speed up review of bug fixes.
+Please cover new code paths before you create a Pull Request.
 See [bats-core documentation](https://bats-core.readthedocs.io/en/stable/index.html)

 :::